mich-murphy/i3-dotfiles/README.md

 In the unix world programs are commonly configured with files in your home directory.
 Any file or directory name that starts with a dot/period is considered hidden, and in a default view will not be displayed - thus the name dotfiles.

 ## Management
 I manage dotfiles with gnu stow.
 This allows me to keep a versioned directory of all my config files, that are virtually linked into place via a single command.
 This makes sharing these files among many users and computers super simple.
+Instructions for installation with gnu stow can be found [here](#installing)

 ## Ansible Install
 Complete Ansible install can be found at [this repo](https://github.com/mich-murphy/ansible).
 Ansible is a tool created by Redhat, which manages server installations.
 This can be configured to run on localhost and allows for a fully automated installation.